Master of Science, Engineering Mechanics – Fundamentals of Applied Mechanics option

 Although designed for students with backgrounds in science, the FAM program may also be suitable for non-mechanics engineering students (electrical, chemical, etc.) who are interested in transitioning to mechanics.
 Prospective graduate students with a background in mechanics are encouraged to consider our traditional MS and PhD Engineering Mechanics programs.

-The Department of Engineering Physics (EP) reviews Engineering Mechanics, Fundamentals of Applied Mechanics graduate student applications for the summer session of each year.
-The application deadline is January 1.
-However, for those wishing to apply to the Summer 2018 term, the deadline is extended to March 1, 2018.
-Please email firstname.lastname@example.org to request to submit an application.
-In order to be reviewed for admission, ALL application materials must be submitted online through the Graduate School’s application portal.
+The Department of Engineering Physics (EP) reviews Engineering Mechanics graduate student applications for the fall, spring and summer terms of each year.
+The application deadlines are below.
+In order to be reviewed for admission, ALL application materials must be submitted online through the Graduate School’s application portal by the deadline.

 Admission Requirements & Materials: